Home > Conditions Treated > Delayed Union

 Bone grafting.
 Donor bone or autologous bone (harvested from the same person undergoing the surgery) is used as a stimulus to bone healing.
 The presence of the bone is thought to cause stem cells in the circulation and marrow to form cartilage, which then turns to bone.
 Bone is the only tissue that can heal without a fibrous scar.
 Autologus bone graft (i.e. one’s own bone vs cadaver bone) is the “gold standard” treatment of the non union.
 The bone is obtained from the hip bone (iliac crest) in the pelvis or from your heel (the calcaneus bone).

-Although Stem Cell Therapy is considered by some people to be experimental, various research studies show that regenerative stem cell therapy and platelet rich plasma injections can provide excellent relief from joint and musculoskeletal pain and ongoing inflammation
+Although Orthobiologic Cell Therapy is considered by some people to be experimental, various research studies show that some marrow aspirate concentrate and platelet rich plasma injections may provide excellent relief from joint and musculoskeletal pain and ongoing inflammation.

 600 Worcester Rd, Ste 301,